Q: What is My ACAO Profile?

 Q: What is the National Examination Committee?

 A: The National Examination Committee (NEC) is a subcommittee of NACOR.
 The purpose of the National Examination Committee is to develop and maintain an examination, which will facilitate mobility.
 9 of the 10 provinces, excluding Quebec, now accept the National Optical Sciences Examinations.
-The exam in Quebec is considered equivalent to the NACOR exam.
+We consider the exam in Quebec equivalent to the NACOR exam.

 Q: Can Opticians sign off for passports?